-The Yale-Howard Partnership Center on Reducing Health Disparities builds on an existing partnership between Yale School of Nursing and the Howard University Division of Nursing in the key clinical area of Reducing Disparities in Self- and Family Management.
+The Yale-Howard Partnership Center on Reducing Health Disparities builds on an existing partnership between Yale School of Nursing and the Howard University Division of Nursing.
 The center serves to expand the cadre of nurse researchers involved in health disparities research, increase the number of research projects aimed at eliminating health disparities, and enhance the career development of minority nurse investigators.
 The center is funded by the National Institutes of Health/National Institutes of Nursing Research.
 The mission of the center is to promote the development of scientific capacity that will lead to the elimination of health disparities by understanding self- and family management and developing and testing interventions to support self- and family management among diverse populations.
 The goals of the center are to facilitate the growth of the research infrastructures at the partnering institutions; enhance collaboration within and across the partnering institutions in key areas of research on health disparities; provide faculty development through training and mentorship to broaden the base of scholarship in the study of health disparities; and begin to expand the scientific base of nursing practice by drawing conclusions about the impact of self-management interventions across population groups likely to experience health disparities and disseminating these results.